-Whenever possible, the Head of School or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the headteacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the Head of School will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, the school may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after six months.